onsi/ginkgo/docs/index.md

 You cannot mark specs and containers as `Serial` if they appear in an `Ordered` container.
 Instead, mark the `Ordered` container as `Serial`.

 #### The Ordered Decorator
 The `Ordered` decorator applies to container nodes only.
 It is an error to try to apply the `Ordered` decorator to a setup or subject node.
-It is an error to nest an `Ordered` container within another `Ordered` container - however you may nest an `Ordered` container within a non-ordered container and vice versa.

 `Ordered` allows the user to [mark containers of specs as ordered](#ordered-containers).
 Ginkgo will guarantee that the container's specs will run in the order they appear in and will never run in parallel with one another (though they may run in parallel with other specs unless the `Serial` decorator is also applied to the `Ordered` container).

 When a spec in an `Ordered` container fails, all subsequent specs in the ordered container are skipped.
 Only `Ordered` containers can contain `BeforeAll` and `AfterAll` setup nodes.

+#### The OncePerOrdered Decorator
+The `OncePerOrdered` decorator applies to setup nodes only.
+It is an error to try to apply the `OncePerOrdered` decorator to a container or subject node.

+Normally, setup nodes like `BeforeEach` run for every spec in a suite.
+When decorated with `OncePerOrdered`, however, `BeforeEach` will treat any `Ordered` container at a deeper nesting level as a single executable unit and run once before the container begins (mimicking the semantics of `BeforeAll`).
+The usecases for this are covered in more detail in the [Setup around Ordered Containers: the OncePerOrdered Decorator](#setup-around-ordered-containers-the-onceperordered-decorator) section of the docs.

 #### The Label Decorator
 The `Label` decorator applies to container nodes and subject nodes only.
 It is an error to try to apply the `Label` decorator to a setup node.
 You can also apply the `Label` decorator to your `RunSpecs` invocation to annotate the entire suite with a label.